By using our website, you agree to our use of cookies (Visit our privacy policy).

 Let’s take a look at some of the most effective platforms for producing high-quality recordings while working with a voice actor online.

-2. Source Connect
+1. Source Connect

-Alternatively, you can pay a one-time fee of $650 for a lifetime license.
 This option will pay for itself if you use Source Connect for at least 19 months.

 This tier comes with six months of tech support, one network connection per location, and AAC bitrate up to 192 kbps stereo.